Certificate of Insurance

 Logos of Insureon's business insurance carrier partners

-A certificate of insurance (COI) form provides proof of insurance coverage.
-To acquire a COI, you must first buy a small business liability insurance policy.
+A certificate of insurance (COI) is a document that provides proof of insurance coverage for your small business.
+While a COI often proves liability insurance, it can verify any type of business insurance.
+To get a COI, you must first buy a business insurance policy.
 After the policy has been issued, most certificates of insurance are available online.

 View video transcript.